How does the IB diploma allow you to apply to International Universities?

 Photo by Clay Banks / Unsplash

-When I was finishing high school, I was an overseas student living in Hong Kong with family and friends all over the world, unsure of what I wanted to study let alone in which country I wanted to do it in.
+When I was finishing high school, I was a student living in Hong Kong with family and friends all over the world, unsure of what I wanted to study let alone in which country I wanted to do it in.
 I ended up applying to both the UK and Australia, not knowing which side of the world I would end up on.
 Ultimately I decided to come to Australia at the University of Melbourne.
-Having completed the IB diploma definitely made the international application process easier.
+Having completed the IB diploma definitely made the international application process easier; let me tell you how.

 1. Internationally recognised curriculum